martinezmp3/Hubitat-Monoprice-6-zone-controller-TCP-IP-Serial/README.md

 	What you need:

 -	A Hubitat Hub
--	A USR-TCP232-302 Low-Cost RS232 Serial to Ethernet Converter or Linux base device with ser2tcp.py by Pavel Revak (https://github.com/pavelrevak/ser2tcp)
+-	A USR-TCP232-302 Low-Cost RS232 Serial to Ethernet Converter or Linux base device (raspberry pi) with ser2tcp.py by Pavel Revak (https://github.com/pavelrevak/ser2tcp)
 -	DB9 to DB9 RS232 Serial Cable Male to Male

 	Instalation instructions: